-Graduates will have numbered seats on level 3 – your numbered seating card will be given to you at registration.
+Graduates will have numbered seats at the front of the marquee – your numbered seating card will be given to you at registration.
 Marshals will be on duty to direct you to your seat and a presentation card will also be on your seat.
 You need to take your seating card with you when you go up onto the stage.

-Guests will be seated on level 4 and will be shown to their seats by a marshal.
+Guests will be seated at the back of the marquee and will be shown to their seats by a marshal.

 Everyone wishing to enter the venue should be holding their own ticket.
 Please speak to a marshal if your guests have not arrived and you have their tickets as they will not be permitted entry without them.

 At the beginning of the ceremony, everyone will be asked to stand for the entry of the academic procession.